Compare/Check Point Harmony / Avanan

 Cambrient vs.

-Harmony/Avanan is API-based like Cambrient — a genuine step forward from SEG architecture.
-But it has a critical architectural flaw that creates a protection blind spot, and its detection is still signature-based, not agentic.
+Harmony and Avanan are API-based like Cambrient, a genuine step forward from SEG architecture.
+But there is a critical architectural flaw that creates a protection blind spot, and the detection is still signature-based, not agentic.

 The safelisting problem that creates a blind spot.